10 Oldest Radio Stations Of All Time | Radio.co

 Started as: KDKA

 Pittsburgh’s, KDKA, was the first American station to receive a commercial license.
 Its formation can be attributed to the staff at the Westinghouse Electric and Manufacturing Company.
-Vice-president Harry P. Davis, recognised the potential of radio and engineer, Frank Conrad has already had success in broadcasting music, sports and talking scores on ham radio.
+Vice-president Harry P. Davis recognised the potential of radio.
+While engineer Frank Conrad already had success in broadcasting music, sports and talking scores on ham radio.

-The company capitalized on Conrad’s enthusiasm and Davis’s interest and built a small-shack on top of their building, to broadcast.
+The company capitalized on the duo's interests and built a small-shack on top of their building to broadcast from.
 The first broadcast was Leo Rosenberg reporting the Harding-Cox presidential election returns on On November 2, 1920.
 Fittingly, KDKA still broadcasts today as a news station.

 5) WWJ